Discontent simmers as Spanish authorities spar over Madrid lockdown

 “They aren’t looking at things with a view to fixing the problem but from a political perspective.
 They’re just attacking an area where people opposed to the (regional) government live.”

-Since the onset of the pandemic Spain has reported 716,481 cases of the virus - more than any other Western European nation - while a total of 31,232 deaths have been recorded, according to data released on Friday.
-Madrid is the worst-hit region in Spain.
+Spain has recorded 31,785 new coronavirus cases since Friday, bringing its total to 748,266 - more than any other Western European nation.

+The total number of COVID-19 fatalities rose by 179 to 31,411, including 18 deaths registered in the past 24 hours.
+Daily deaths are now around their highest levels since early May, but below the late March record of nearly 900.

-Reporting by Silvio Castellanos and Raul Cadenas; Writing by Nathan Allen; Editing by Ingrid Melander and Emelia Sithole-Matarise
+Reporting by Silvio Castellanos and Raul Cadenas; additional reporting and writing by by Nathan Allen and Jesús Aguado; Editing by Alison Williams

 Our Standards: The Thomson Reuters Trust Principles.